Codes and Ordinances

 Green Dining Ordinances

-Maplewood is home to the nation's first Green Dining District.
-The city supports restaurants that get recertified by the Green Dining Alliance (GDA) by paying $100 of the $200 recertification fee.
-The City of Brentwood also offers restaurants in the city a $100 rebate toward the Green Dining Alliance membership fee.
-Brentwood's resolution for this policy is available here.
+Maplewood was the first city in the St. Louis region to implement a green dining ordinance, resulting in the very first Green Dining District in the nation.
+Brentwood was the next city to follow.
+Both cities support restaurants that get recertified by the Green Dining Alliance (GDA) by paying $100 of the $200 recertification fee.
+Webster Groves and Clayton passed resolutions in 2024 to offer financial incentives for restaurants to join the Green Dining Alliance, and in Webster Groves, to offer direct mini-grants for sustainability project implementation such as charging stations or energy efficient appliances.
+An example of the Green Dining Resolution in Brentwood is available here.
 To participate in the GDA program, restaurants must stop using Styrofoam, implement single-stream recycling, and set waste reduction and diversion goals, among other requirements.
 In 2022, GDA certified restaurants helped divert over 6,000 tons of waste from landfills.

 Native Landscaping Ordinances